 “Your organ box, Sir.”

 Honza takes the crate and a slow smile spreads over his face.
 With one hand he holds the crate against his belly, with the other he pretends to turn the crank of the organ.
 He lowers his eyebrows, bends his knees, and does a bowlegged walk across the room, scowling down at all of us as he passes.
-When he gets to the far edge, he spins around and glares at Pint’a and Greta.
+When he gets to the far edge, he spins around and glares at Piňťa and Greta.

 “I hate children!” he declares in a gravelly voice.

-Greta shrinks up against Pint’a, and nobody can tell whether she’s actually scared or merely acting the part.
+Greta shrinks up against Piňťa , and nobody can tell whether she’s actually scared or merely acting the part.

 It hardly matters because we are convinced.
 The piano notes come to an end, and we break out in applause so loud I’m certain people will hear it all over the ghetto.